Biden says remark on Putin's power was about 'moral outrage' - NewsBreak

 Biden says remark on Putin's power was about 'moral outrage'

-WASHINGTON — (AP) — President Joe Biden said Monday that he would make "no apologies" and wasn't "walking anything back" after his weekend comment that Russian President Vladimir Putin "cannot remain in power," attempting to turn the page on a controversy that clouded his recent trip to Europe.

-The president also insisted he's not calling for regime change in Moscow, which would have represented a dramatic shift toward direct confrontation with another nuclear-armed country.
+President Joe Biden said Monday that he is “not walking anything back” after his weekend comment that Russian President Vladimir Putin “cannot remain in power," although Biden insisted he's not calling for regime change in Moscow.

-“I was expressing the moral outrage that I felt toward this man,” Biden said.
+“I was expressing the moral outrage that I felt toward this man,” he said.
 "I wasn't articulating a policy change."

+Biden said he was not concerned that his comments would escalate tensions over the war in Ukraine .

+“This is just stating a simple fact, that this kind of behavior is totally unacceptable,” he said.

-The president's jarring remark about Putin, which came at the end of a Saturday speech in Warsaw that was intended to rally democracies for a long global struggle against autocracy, drew criticism in the United States and rattled some allies in Western Europe.
+The remark about Putin, which came at the end of a speech in Warsaw that was intended to rally democracies for a long global struggle against autocracy, stirred controversy in the United States and rattled some allies in Western Europe.

-Richard Haass, president of the Council on Foreign Relations, said he believed Biden's comments Monday were “an effective way for the president to move beyond what was an unforced error.”
-Haass had originally been concerned that aggressive American rhetoric could “make Putin feel like he had little to lose by hanging tough or even escalating.”

-Biden rejected the idea that his comment could escalate tensions over the war in Ukraine or that it would fuel Russian propaganda about Western aggression.

-Although Biden has frequently touted American unity with European allies since the invasion of Ukraine began, he appears to have caused some discomfort by targeting Putin in Warsaw.

-French President Emanuel Macron said Sunday he “wouldn’t use those terms, because I continue to speak to President Putin, because what do we want to do collectively?
+French President Emanuel Macron on Sunday said he “wouldn’t use those terms, because I continue to speak to President Putin, because what do we want to do collectively?
 We want to stop the war that Russia launched in Ukraine, without waging war and without escalation.”

 Secretary of State Antony Blinken was forced to continue clarifying Biden’s speech during a trip through the Middle East, where he had intended to focus on solidifying American partnerships as the administration seeks a renewed nuclear agreement with Iran.